Chart Color Schemes

 Age

-The median age of Reid is 39, which is higher than the Australian Capital Territory's figure of 35 and comparable to Australia's median age of 38.
-The 25-34 age group represents 23.0% of Reid's population, compared to a lower prevalence of the 5-14 cohort at 4.9%.
+Reid has a median age of 39, which is higher than the Australian Capital Territory's figure of 35 and comparable to Australia's 38 years.
+The 25-34 age group makes up 23.0% of Reid's population, compared to the Australian Capital Territory's figure, while the 5-14 cohort represents 4.9%, which is less prevalent than in the territory.
 This concentration of individuals aged 25-34 is notably higher than the national average of 14.5%.
 Between 2021 and present, Reid's median age has decreased by 1.3 years from 40 to 39, indicating a shift towards a younger demographic.
-During this period, the proportion of individuals aged 25-34 increased from 19.8% to 23.0%.
-Conversely, the proportion of those aged 55-64 decreased from 14.9% to 13.2%, and the proportion of those aged 65-74 dropped from 11.5% to 10.0%.
-Demographic modeling projects significant changes in Reid's age profile by 2041, with the 65-74 age group expected to grow by 56% (110 people), reaching a total of 306 individuals from its current figure of 195.
+During this period, the percentage of individuals aged 25-34 in Reid's population has grown from 19.8% to 23.0%.
+Conversely, the proportion of individuals aged 55-64 has declined from 14.9% to 13.2%, and those aged 65-74 have decreased from 11.5% to 10.0%.
+Demographic modeling suggests that Reid's age profile will undergo significant changes by the year 2041.
+Leading this demographic shift, the number of individuals aged 65-74 is projected to grow by 56%, increasing from 195 to 306 people.